mayuroza3/LaraSEOScan/README.md

 - **Laravel 11**
 - **Guzzle HTTP** – for fetching links and web pages
 - **Symfony DOMCrawler** – for HTML parsing and DOM inspection
+- **Breeze** - for Laravel Auth Scaffolding
 - **Bootstrap 5** – for styling the user interface
-- **SQLite/MySQL** – for storing scan results
+- **Postgres/MySQL** – for storing scan results
 - **Blade Templating** – for simple and fast rendering

 ---

-## 🤝 Contributing
+## 🤝 How to Contribute

-Contributions are welcome!
-Here’s how you can help:

-- Open an issue for a bug or feature
+1. Fork the repo
+2. Create a new branch: `feature/my-feature-name`
+3. Make your changes
-- Submit a pull request with improvements
+4. Submit a Pull Request 🚀
-- ⭐ Star the repo if you found it useful!

 ---

 ## 🧠 TODO / Roadmap Ideas

 - Export results as PDF/CSV
-- Add scan history and pagination
+- Bookmark scans for quick access
 - Dashboard analytics for scanned data
 - Scheduled re-scanning
-- Basic authentication
+- Basic authentication or admin dashboard

 ---